Pet Events... Fun you can share with your Pet!

 While all this may sound serious, and many dog owners take it very seriously, dogs can enjoy the activity and attention that dog showing brings.

 Hosted in Tampa Bay, Florida, this "Florida's largest dog show" has more than 18,000 entries.
 Usually held in January, participants are invited to include their dogs for free for some "all breed" (peer right) shows, as well as rally trials and obedience trials.

 Spectators can tour the facilities, meet the dog handlers, and see everything up close and personal.

 Other Dog Events

 In addition to professional dog shows, there are also "dog events" for humans and dogs to participate in and have fun together.

 Hard Dog Race

-Up to 15 miles in length, Hard Dog Race is not about winning, but about cooperating and having fun with your dog to complete an exciting, adventurous and action packed journey together, over an outdoor terrain.
+Up to 15 miles in length, Hard Dog Race is not about winning, but about cooperating and having fun with your dog to complete an exciting, adventurous and action-packed journey together, over outdoor terrain.